- Top 5 Secret Keys to Get Best Travel Experience in Nepal

 Weather: Averaging 24.36 Degree Celsius.

 Nepal has both coins and notes.
-You can find ATMs just about anywhere in the most popular cities and well-known towns.
+You can find ATMs anywhere in the most popular cities and well-known towns.
 However, you may struggle in the rural areas.
 Most ATMs have a maximum withdrawal limit of USD 140 only.
 However, some NABIL machines have a USD 488 limit too.
-Credit cards are widely accepted throughout Nepal at most tourist class restaurants, hotels, airlines, and also tour agents.
+Credit cards are widely accepted throughout Nepal at most tourist restaurants, hotels, airlines, and tour agents.
 Fees do apply when you use credit cards.

 What Does It Cost to Travel in Nepal?